Feature Matrix

 Q: Can GitBook or Guru convert training videos into documentation?

-Q: How do GitBook and Guru handle multi-language documentation?
+Q: How do GitBook and Guru compare on pricing for a 25-person team?

 Q: Is there a better alternative to both GitBook and Guru?